 Clean Up The Water

 With your furnace’s electrical circuit safely shut off, you can wipe or mop up the leakage.
 This will prevent further damage to your furnace, as well as to your flooring.
 For a large amount of water, simplify your cleanup by using a wet-dry vac.

 Understand The Causes Of Furnace Water Leaks

-Are you curious about what might cause a furnace to leak water?
+Are you curious about what might cause a leaking furnace?
 The reasons may differ for high-efficiency furnaces (which have AFUE ratings of 90 or higher) and conventional models.
 Check out some of the common problems that are associated with a furnace leak.

 1. High-Efficiency – Condensate Line Is Clogged Or Leaking